menu

 • Make regular backups of your data.
 Not only on cloud services but also a physical data carrier, such as a mobile SSD or HDD hard drive with a USB connection.

-11 Types of Trojan Horses
+11 types of Trojan horse viruses

-1. Backdoor Trojans
+Backdoor Trojans

 Botnets are frequently set up via a backdoor.
 Without your awareness, your computer joins a zombie network used for assaults.
-Backdoors can also run programmes and commands on your device or monitor your online activity.
+Backdoors can also run programs and commands on your device or monitor your online activity.

 Exploit